 The tricky part is this: Jaws works because we can already see a connection between Sheriff Brody's every day life and how the shark will disrupt it.
 And even if we are not sharp enough to realize that connection yet, the fact that the chief of police on an island is afraid of water is plenty ironic and interesting enough to drive the opening sequence by itself.
 And when the shark DOES show up, we see the connection right away, and so does Brody.

-And since the "shark" is a puzzle, I think that whatever drama gets in Wendell's way should not just be that the barrista is missing.
+And since the "shark" in a cozy is a puzzle, I think that whatever drama gets in Wendell's way should not just be that the barrista is missing.
 Wendell has to walk into the tangle of drama that will turn out to be what led to her being missing.
 He may not realize that the bank manager's spilled coffee has anything to do with it.
 But the conflict between the banker and the other waitress -- which seems to be over coffee -- needs to relate to what lead to the barrista's disappearance.
 And Wendell might very well see that there is something going on there.

 2.)
 "Not What It Seems" (or maybe "Mysterious Events")